 Your breakfast bar can also act as extra storage on both sides – perfect for storing those things you use in the dining area.

 Many dining rooms will have sideboards to accommodate serving dishes and other eating related items.
 If you have a dining section of the kitchen you can add a bank of kitchen cupboards to act as a sideboard.
 Obviously it is ideal to make sure that this matches with your kitchen cupboards, but could be in a different colour to mark out the space.

 There are a variety of different sized cabinets and drawers you can choose to give you true flexibility when it comes to your storage options.
 You may also choose glazed doors to allow you to display your best china.

 If you have a combined living, eating and cooking space you may feel that it is important to clearly delineate between each area.
 This is always a good idea, but you can still use kitchen cupboard doors and carcasses to create fitted living room furniture.
 This will bring the room together as a whole, but will still allow the living area to stand out.

 Use a different colour or material, but in the same style as your kitchen cupboards.
-For example you could opt for white Vision doors in your kitchen and then go for the same doors but in Tiepolo for the living room.
+For example you could opt for white Visions doors in your kitchen and then go for the Legato doors but in Ultragloss Japanese Pear for the living room.
 If you use high quality carcasses with the correct end panels, the overall finish will be modern and very smart.
 Not to mention much cheaper than buying individual units for each room.